The Girl, the Gold Watch & Everything: Plot synopsis

-On the following day, spent on the seashore, Kirby plays with the watch and accidentally finds out his uncle's secret: the watch can stop time for everybody but the holder, leaving him in a peculiar red-lighted world with everybody around "frozen", and effectively placing everybody else in the world at his mercy.
-Kirby and his newly found girlfriend only use this awesome power for relatively innocuous practical jokes such as completely undressing women who "tease men by wearing very small bikinis" and laughing to see them escape in panic.
+The following day, spent on the seashore, Kirby plays with the watch and accidentally finds out his uncle's secret: the watch can stop time for everybody but the holder, leaving him in a peculiar red-lighted world with everybody around "frozen", effectively placing everybody else in the world at his mercy.
+Kirby and his newly found girlfriend use this power for relatively innocuous practical jokes such as completely undressing women who "tease men by wearing very small bikinis" and laughing to see them escape in panic.

-The woman criminal, who meanwhile discovered the watch's secret, has far more sinister plans for its use, and succeeds in capturing Kirby, who comes near to being killed – but he manages to turn the tables on her with the help of the watch.
-He can quite easily use the watch's power to kill her, but decides that using it to kill anybody – even those who deserve it – would "take away the fun"; he settles instead for stripping her and putting her in a truckload of Navy sailors, with the resulting experience causing her to lose interest in the watch (and everything else) in favor of sexual trysts with sailors.
+The woman criminal, who meanwhile discovered the watch's secret, has far more sinister plans for its use and succeeds in capturing Kirby, who comes near to being killed – but he turns the tables on her with the help of the watch.
+He can easily use the watch's power to kill her but decides that using it to kill anybody – even those who deserve it – would "take away the fun"; he settles instead for stripping her and putting her in a truckload of Navy sailors, with the resulting experience causing her to lose interest in the watch (and everything else) in favor of sexual trysts with sailors.

-In the aftermath, Kirby Winter and Bonnie Lee Beaumont live happily ever after – joining the world's jet set, living in riotous luxury, traveling from one resort to another, gambling at casinos and (naturally) always winning, and responding to constant attacks by dangerous gangsters by perpetrating ever-funnier practical jokes on the hapless gangsters.
+In the aftermath, Kirby Winter and Bonnie Lee Beaumont live happily ever after – joining the world's jet set, living in riotous luxury, traveling from one resort to another, gambling at casinos and always winning, and responding to attacks by dangerous gangsters by perpetrating practical jokes on the hapless gangsters.

 Reception

 One newspaper book columnist called it "an unusual novel by this master of suspense.
 If you accept the main idea, it really is good reading."
 A 1970 report on the release of a paperback edition called it whimsical, and "a story the likes of which MacDonald never did before or since.
 It combines the storytelling talents for which he's famous with an unexpected talent for comedy and farce."
 Another book columnist said that "to describe the plot would be to discourage readers" and called it a book "that gets the reader laughing out loud, much to the distraction of those near at hand".

+It was included as Number 26 in David Pringle's 1988 book, Modern Fantasy: The Hundred Best Novels.
+Pringle called it, "part sex-comedy, part alarming power-fantasy."
+He continued, "The love scenes now seem dated and coy, and the pratfalls in the first half of the book come too thick and fast to be truly funny; but the story springs to life in the second half, once the characters enter the enchanted world of the watch."